Spicy Peanut Chicken Noodles

 Saute for about 5 minutes to let the flavors blend.
 Add in the water and bring to a low boil.
 Simmer for about 10 minutes to thicken.

 Once thickened, add in the noodles.
 Simmer to allow all of the flavors to blend.
 Garnish with fresh cilantro, chopped peanuts and red pepper flakes.
-Enjoy!
+Enjoy and try my gluten free lo mein or gluten free ramen next!

 Change the spice level

-If you really love spice, you can add some sriracha or your favorite hot sauce, increase the chili paste, or add a heaping teaspoon of red pepper flakes.
+If you really love spice, you can add some sriracha or your favorite hot sauce, increase the chili paste, or add a full teaspoon of red pepper flakes.
+You can also decrease the spice or add extra honey to balance out the spice with a little extra sweetness.
+The recipe as written is a good balance of spicy, savory and sweet, so feel free to customize to your liking.

 What noodles are best?